pritesh7098/Sargam---Music-Academy-Project/README.md

 # Sargam - Music Academy Project

-Welcome to **Sargam - Music Academy Project**, an innovative EdTech platform designed to bring the world of music education to your fingertips.
+Welcome to **Sargam - A Music Academy Project**, an innovative EdTech platform designed to bring the world of music education to your fingertips.
 Whether you're a beginner looking to start your musical journey or an advanced musician aiming to hone your skills, Sargam offers a comprehensive suite of courses and services tailored to meet your needs.

 ## Features